-\ If you live somewhere with a long cold season you may also want to research the deep litter method of creating warmth in the winter.
+If you live somewhere with a long cold season you may also want to research the deep litter method of creating warmth in the winter.
+The black HDPE lower side panels on your coop are perfect for this method.

 Your coop requires a large number of panels to be applied to enclose it.
 The goal is to put them on once per year, and take them off in Spring.
 They fit loosely so that there is still adequate air flow but knock out the vast majority of wind and snow.
 There are 4 types of panels provided.